dotlang/language/doc/RFE.md

 4. implement binary tree
 5. implement set
 6. reverse map
+7. a function which filters a hashmap
 `reverse := (x: [anything, anything])->[anything, anything]`
 What if compile does nothing at compile time for anything functions and just calls them.
 And user needs to handle type casting.
 But a function call inside that function, in go this is handled at runtime with runtime dynamic dispatch.
 But we want to do it at compile time.
-That's why we need to generate appropriate code based on input type at compile time.
+That's why we need to generate appropriate code based on input type at compile time. module level or any?
+Which one is better?
+Use the original factor: Simplicity in writing and reading and maintaining

 ? - What if we have `sort(x:[?], cmp: func(?,?)->int)` and want to make sure cmp is a good function for comparing data of type x?
 How can we use `@` for that purpose?
 q: How to get type of data inside an array?